We are 15 young, ambitious and talented engineers with strong ideals for a greener world.

 He is a very versatile engineer, programmer and designer.

-Thore has almost completed an MSc. in Aerospace Structures & Materials and works on the back-end of our Watertaxi Operations System.
+Thore has completed an MSc. in Aerospace Structures & Materials and works on the back-end of our Watertaxi Operations System.

 We'd love to hear from you!